DH-Bucknell/HUMN100-FA2024/MD/vonbehren_interviewshelby.md

                to match, she sat near the window of her charming apartment in a court that looked like a corner of some far-away nook in old Granada.
 Outside Christmas crowds and laden automobiles moved back and forth.
-[Margaret
+Margaret
-                  Shelby Fillmore](mshelby) , always a close pal and companion of her mother, sat nearby.
+                  Shelby Fillmore, always a close pal and companion of her mother, sat nearby.

              The two had but recently returned from Europe.
 France, Belgium, Germany,